JAIIB PPB Principles and Practices of Banking Short Notes Module-wise

 2. In normal times, money markets are among the most liquid in the financial sector.

 3. By providing the appropriate instruments and partners for liquidity trading, the money market allows the refinancing of short and medium-term positions and facilitates the mitigation of your business’ liquidity risk.

-4. The banking system and the money market represent the exclusive setting monetary policy operates in.
+4. The banking system and the money market represent the exclusive setting monetary policy operates.

-6. Development of the money market smoothes the progress of financial intermediation and boosts lending to economy, hence improving the country’s economic and social welfare.
+6. Development of the money market smoothens the progress of financial intermediation and boosts lending to the economy, hence improving the country’s economic and social welfare.

 7. Therefore, the development of the money market is in all stakeholders’ interests: the banking system itself, the Central Bank and the economy on the whole.

 8. “Money Market” refers to the market for short-term requirements and deployment of funds.
 Money market instruments are those instruments, which have a maturity period of less than one year.
 The most active part of the money market is the market for overnight call and term money between banks and institutions and repo transactions.
 Call Money / Repo are very short-term Money Market products.
 The below-mentioned instruments are normally termed money market instruments: